Face coverings

 All community members are asked to respect others’ choices on masking and to be respectful of those choices when discussing mask usage.
 Individuals, DLCs, or organizations may not require, coerce, or pressure others to wear masks.
 In situations where there are power imbalances, individuals are asked to be especially thoughtful in requesting a person to alter their masking practice since even well-meaning requests can be perceived to carry pressure or coercion.
 If you are asked to wear a mask in an area where it is not required or to remove a mask in a particular situation, you are free to refuse.

-If you have questions about MIT’s masking policy, please email covidapps-help@mit.edu.
 If you believe that there has been a policy violation, you can file a report at hotline.mit.edu.
 If you would like to request an employment or academic accommodation due to a disability, please contact Disability and Access Services (students) or MIT Disabilities Services and Medical Leaves Office (employees).

 MIT’s face covering policy and other Covid policies are subject to change if public health conditions change on campus or in surrounding communities, or if local, state, or federal guidance changes.